avaneev/prvhash/README.md

 pre-compression is not used, it may be useful to end the hashing of the message with a `bitwise NOT` version of the last byte, as a pseudo-entropy injection.
-In author's opinion, this hash function is almost definitely non-reversible since fixed prime numbers are not internally used, and due to non-linearities introduced by bit truncations.
+In author's opinion, this hash function is almost definitely non-reversible since fixed prime numbers are not used, and due to non-linearities introduced by bit truncations.

 PRVHASH can be easily transformed into a stream hash by creating a simple